DataandAI1/agentprep/README.md

 - Built with React and TypeScript
 - Styled with Tailwind CSS
-- Backend powered by Firebase
+- Backend powered by PostgreSQL (Prisma) or Firebase
 - Icons by Lucide React
+- Database ORM by Prisma

 ## 📞 Support